Analysis¶

 MAE and MFE¶

-- Maximum Adverse Excursion (MAE) helps you to identify what the maximum loss was during a trade.
-This is also known as maximum drawdown of the position.
-Maximum Favorable Excursion (MFE), on the other hand, shows you what the highest profit was during a trade.
-Analyzing MAE and MFE statistics can help you optimize your exit strategies.
+- Maximum Adverse Excursion (MAE) helps you see the maximum loss taken during a trade, also known as the maximum drawdown of the position.
+Maximum Favorable Excursion (MFE) shows the highest profit reached during a trade.
+Analyzing MAE and MFE statistics can help you improve your exit strategies.

 Analyze the MAE of a random portfolio without SL